azbuky/kaspium_wallet/README.md

 ## What is Kaspium?

-Kaspium is a non-custodial wallet for Kaspa, avaialble for Android and iOS.
+Kaspium is a non-custodial wallet for Kaspa, available for Android and iOS.
 It is written in [Dart](https://dart.dev) using [Flutter](https://flutter.dev).

 | Link | Description |
 | :----- | :------ |